rustviz/rustviz/src/svg_generator/README.md

             s.push_str(", world")
         }
         ```
-    - MutableReturn <a name="MutableReturn"></a>
+    - MutableDie <a name="MutableDie"></a>
-    The MutableReturn event represent return of a mutably borrowed source.
+    The MutableDie event represent return of a mutably borrowed source.
         ```
-        MutableReturn {
+        MutableDie {
             from: Option<ResourceAccessPoint>,
             to: Option<ResourceAccessPoint>,
         },